chuckb/AuHelloWorld/README.md

 This project demonstrates a JavaFx application making use of the register interface to communicate with an [Alchitry FPGA Board](https://www.sparkfun.com/search/results?term=alchitry).
 It turns on and off LED0 on the Au board.
+This example also shows how to wire up the USB signals on the Au board to the register interface through the uart components.

 It has been tested to work on Windows 10 and should work on [OSX with some workarounds](https://forum.alchitry.com/thread-264.html?highlight=mac).